all-in-one-of/snippets/HOU_DOP_POP.md

 (source obj) `fluidfource` // volume source from point

 ## POP Fluids:
-`popfluid` PBD fluid make intersection - maintain Particle Separation (node from white water) Can make cohesion and basic surface tension.
+`popfluid` PBD fluid make intersection - maintain Particle Separation (node from white water) Can make cohesion and basic surface tension (https://vimeo.com/295491505 Lewis Orton).
+- `Constrrain iteration` 20+  (50?)
+- `Constrain stifnes` // up do sich particles.
+- `Viscosity` // up even to 1
+- `Tensile Str.` // up to 0.01 even more to not break so easly.

 **Condensation** - Shelf tool
 - `Friction` parameter on the POP Object Control how slowly the liquid flows over the object make the liquid drip off the object quicker